dillonkearns/elm-pages/docs/error-style-guide.md

 * "I was trying to parse the frontmatter for page ..., but there was no frontmatter.
 Frontmatter is metadata about a page, for example a page might have a title or a published date or a list of tags.
 See link to learn more about frontmatter and best practices for using it with `elm-pages`"
 * Many static site frameworks have custom frontmatter directives.
 In `elm-pages`, you define a JSON decoder, and then decide what to do with that parsed data in your `view` function.
 Learn more at elm-pages.com/docs/elm-pages-architecture

+## Error message design process
+Error messages are part of the UX of `elm-pages`.
+People will be looking at these frequently when they work with `elm-pages`, so it's a very important part of it.
+Always consider the user's goal (from the user's perspective) when thinking about error messages.

+It's worth putting care into error messages, just as you would any other aspect of user experience.
+And as with user experience design, I think that making low-fi error message "mock ups" could be an extermely helpful exercise.
+I envision having Github issues with **current error message**, and **suggested error message mock-up** sections, and having community discussions where we can tweak mock-ups and propose changes, or explore them through the lens of this Error Style Guide.

 ## Where/when to present errors
 Let the user know as soon as possible.
 For example, if you can show them an error in their browser